top of page

 Saying NO is key to experiencing the present moment

-I believe it is true that I cannot truly enjoy being present if I have split my attention in so many different directions.
+I truly believe that I cannot truly enjoy being present if I have split my attention in so many different directions.
 A skill I have not honed is saying no to demands on my limited time and energy.
-To say no would be to decide that my attention is better directed in one way rather than another.
-And my inability to decide which is better is MY core problem.
+To say no would be to decide that my attention is better directed in one way rather than another, and my inability to decide which is better is my core problem.
 In my silly brain, I think all paths are equally valuable.

 Don't be like me, and learn to say no better than I can.